Vintage Pulp Aug 24 2011

 Sheree North, not well known today, was a dancer-turned-actress who in the mid-1950s was groomed (like so many other women) as the next Marilyn Monroe.
 She even made the cover of Life with the caption: “Sheree North Takes Over from Marilyn Monroe.”
 But it didn’t happen.
 Though North had a couple of hit films, her on-deck status was quickly usurped by another bottled blonde named Jayne Mansfield.
 North had done some burlesque early in her career, and Rave claims she had a few stag reels floating around.
 We don’t know about that, but there was a 1951 clip called the “Tiger Dance” that certainly pushed the bounds of contemporary sexiness.
 We found an upload of it, and you can see it here.

 The story on Sonja Henie is a bit more interesting.
 A Norwegian-born world and Olympic champion figure skater, Henie shot to international fame at age fourteen and turned that recognition into a Hollywood career.
 She became extremely popular as a screen star, and the same drive that sparked that success fueled her personal life.
 She married three times and had numerous affairs, including with Tyrone Power and allegedlywith champion boxer Joe Louis.
-But the mystery man Rave hints at on its cover is none other than Liberace, just above.
-If you know anything about Liberace then we know what you’re thinking.
-But if Liberace was gay or bi—something he denied until his dying day—then dating women would have been a completely understandable strategy to avoid being outed and losing his career.
+But the mystery man Rave hints at on its cover is none other than piano player Liberace, just above.
+If you know anything about Liberace then you know his dates with Henie were just for show.
+But as a gay or bi celebrity—and both were designations he denied until his dying day—dating women would have been a completely understandable strategy to avoid being outed by the time's vicious tabloids and losing his musical career.

 Henie, on the other hand, rarely let controversy get in the way of her decisions if she thought the result would ultimately be a net gain.
 This is possibly why she publicly greeted Adolf Hitler with a Nazi salute at a Berlin exposition in 1936, and why she sought Joseph Goebbels’ help in distributing one of her films in Germany.
 Yet you have to assume that anyone who would hang out with and possibly sleep with Joe Louis didn’t have rock solid racist views.
 But as millions died, her behavior can only be seen as shameful.
 However she returned to Norway with Holiday on Ice in 1953 and again the year Rave published the above cover and was warmly greeted, if not quite totally forgiven.
 Henie died of cancer in 1969, but as another fascinating product of a complex time, we suspect her name will come up on this website again.